Belgium: 1 Project

 MUNER | Ducati | Education and science

-The Motorvehicle University of Emilia-Romagna hub seeks to attract the best university students from around the world to the region with the aim of training tomorrow’s engineers in the latest, innovative technologies for automotive engineering and manufacturing."
+Launched in 2017, the Motorvehicle University of Emilia-Romagna hub seeks to attract the best university students from all over the world to the region with the aim of training tomorrow’s engineers for subsequent careers in the corporate world.
+These young people will become the professionals who design high-performance road car and competition vehicles, sustainable propulsion systems, smart subsystems, and production plants based on smart manufacturing principles.

 Muner (Motorvehicle University of Emilia Romagna) | Automobili Lamborghini | Education and science